Yesterland Reminders of Defunct

 former Walt Disney Story theater

-The Walt Disney Story attraction (1973-1992) was on Town Square in a building that’s now called Exposition Hall.
-The sign promises, “Milestones in Animation.”
+The Walt Disney Story attraction (1973-1992) was on Town Square in a building designed to look like a hotel—complete with guestroom balconies.
+The location later became Exposition Hall.
+It’s now the Town Square Theatre.

-Exposition Hall is listed as an attraction in current Magic Kingdom Guidemap pamphlets, but the description is, “Houses Disney’s PhotoPass Center.
+As the 2009 photo shows, a sign on Exposition Hall promised “Milestones in Animation.”
+That made it appear to be an attraction.
+In fact, Exposition Hall was listed as an attraction in Magic Kingdom Guidemap pamphlets, but the description was, “Houses Disney’s PhotoPass Center.
 Presented by Kodak®.”
-There’s also retail merchandise, some photo backdrops, and a small theater in the back showing cartoons.
-It’s too bad that this large facility doesn’t house a real attraction.
+There was also retail merchandise, some photo backdrops, and a small theater in the back showing cartoons.
+Exposition Hall was not an attraction in any real sense.

 line